-Details: Staff Comments Project provides improvements beyond minimum requirements to Proposed details are City requirements as part of public realm including 2.5m road dedication along James Road. frontage improvements. - Road resurfacing/ restructuring, new street signage, New sidewalk, boulevard trees and lighting to complement neighbourhood area - 1 The turn around surface materials will be permeable pavers and grasscrete.
-Colour and texture will enhance public realm. - 1 New multiuse pathway connecting to St Johns and new traffic signal installation (estimated \$500,000 investment by developer).
-Plan reference: A-1.010 Site Plan, Landscape, current photos
+Staff Comments -Project provides improvements beyond minimum requirments to public realm including 2.5m road dedication along James Road.
+The details are part of the minimum Road resurfacing/ restructuring, new street signage, New rezoning requirements and does not go sidewalk, boulevard trees and lighting to complement above and beyond to add creativity to the neighbourhood area -Fire truck turn around is integrated with the parking access to streetscape. minimize hard surfaces.
+The turn around surface materials will be permeable pavers and grasscrete.
+Colour and texture will enhance public realm. -A staff request is accepted to build full walking path down the length of James Road to connect site to St Johns Street Plan reference: A-1.010 Site Plan, Landscape XX, current photos